 While mountain farming is popular in the west, the east provides ideal conditions for arable farming.
 The mix of the continental climate and the influence of the Pannonia, which provide cold and wet winters, but especially hot dry summer days and cool nights are ideal for corn, cereals like wheat, barley and rye, as well as sugar beets, rapeseed and sunflower.
 In recent years, Austria has emerged as the second biggest soybean producer in the European Union.
 Pig and poultry production are also popular in the arable regions of Austria.
 Last but not least, it is necessary to point out that Austria is responsible for one percent of the global wine production.
 The flagship wine of Austria with 37 percent of its vineyards is the Gruener Veltliner.

-For more information please also visit the Austrian Ministry of Life.
+For more information please visit the Austrian Ministry for Sustainability and Tourism